davin2020/rock-paper-scissors/README.md

 ![Image of Game from Branch v4](/screenshots/rock_v4.png)

 ### branch v5_score
+- adjust the scoring rules, as only the User (not the House) can gain/lose points
 - show the score after each round, in the browser
+- add a delay after the User picks, before showing the House pick, and then the result/score
+- display the icon image of what was picked, as well as the text
+- hide the original icon images after the user picks them, by removing the text for the src attribute, so they can reapprear once the Play Again button is clicked
 - add the Play Again button
-- add a delay after the user picks, before showing the house pick, and then the result/score
-- display the icon image of what was picked, as well as the text
-- reset the game when the user clicks the Play Again button <!-- is this button actually working? -->
+- reset the game when the user clicks the Play Again button ie remove the previously picked icons/text and winner details

 ![Image of Game from Branch v5](/screenshots/rock_v5.png)